splynx/docs/files/en/my_profile/imap/imap.md

 ### How it works.
 Example.

-Once we have configured IMAP and SMTP under _My profile_ let's test with some customer.
+Once we have configured IMAP and SMTP in _My Profile_, let's test with some customer.

-First I'll send some message directly to splynx.engineer@gmail.com from some not-registered in Splynx email:
+First we'll send some message directly to Main Admin's email address from some not-registered in Splynx email:

 ![messages-inbox](inbox_splynx.png)

-it's exactly the same message what we have on our Gmail account:
+It's exactly the same message that Main Admin has on his Gmail account:

 ![gmail account](inbox_gmail.png)

-As you can see under _Messages / Inbox_ we received an not-registered message with mark "Author not found" but near each message we have the "Action" section where we can:
+As you can see under _Messages / Inbox_ we received a non-registered message with the mark "Author not found".
+But near each message we have the "Action" section where we can:
 1. View message;
 2. Pair to a customer;
 3. Add a customer with this email address;